Get your head around the Clearing options

 5. Make the Clearing call yourself

-Articulate yourself well and make sure you demonstrate an enthusiasm for your course and institution.
-If you get upset or flustered then take a deep breath and start again.
-It's important that you stay positive and sell yourself, rather than focusing on the negatives and where you didn't do well.
+Make sure you have your notes about why you want to study the course to hand, as well as a copy of your personal statement.
+This will help you remember what you want to say.
+Make sure you demonstrate an enthusiasm for your course and the institution.
+If you get upset or flustered then pause, take a deep breath, and start again.
+It's important that you stay positive and focus on your strengths, rather than on negatives or where you didn't do well.

 6. Make notes during the Clearing call

-Have a pen and paper handy to jot down notes as you go.
-Amid all the anxiety about projecting yourself well, you may forget what the person is actually telling you.
+Have a pen and paper handy to jot down notes as you go, otherwise you may forget what the person is telling you.
+It will also help keep you grounded and focused if you're feeling a bit anxious.
 If you're making a lot of phone calls it's easy to get confused or forget something important.

 Keeping job titles, dates and times noted as well as a summary of what you said and what they said is also a good idea.
 This will make it easier to get back in direct contact should you need to.